bsmith89/notes/longev.md

 12. Resistant starch vs acarbose, do they have the same effect on the microbiome, butyrate?

+13. Inulin!
+14. Effect on realized longevity in ITP mice

 -   (?)
 What statistical approach to ask "are two communities consistantly